GeoRouv/iris-flower-classification/README.md

 in the dataset.

 - For every observation in the test set, its distance was calculated from all observations in the training set.
-For this report, 3 dierent distances were used in this step, to account for and report on the sensitivity of each distance metric:
+For this report, 3 different distances were used in this step, to account for and report on the sensitivity of each distance metric:
- • Euclidean distance
+  - Euclidean distance
- • Manhattan distance
+  - Manhattan distance
- • Jaccard distance of sample sets
+  - Jaccard distance of sample sets